delftswa2017/desosa2017/mockito/chapter.md

 <a name="Integrators"></a>
 ### Integrators
 In this section, the integrators who deal with the contributions and decide whether to merge them or not are identified.
-Also, how a decision is made about pull requests (PR) is discussed in details.
+Also, how a decision is made about pull requests is discussed in details.

 #### Identification
 According to the activities regarding reviewing and merging recent pull requests, we identify @[TimvdLippe](https://github.com/TimvdLippe)